shazow/talks/see-python-go/README.md

 ## What's left?

-We've discussed 80% of what's involved, but the remaining 80% still remains as an exercise for the reader (or maybe a future blog post):
+We've discussed 80% of what's involved, but the remaining 80% is still available as an exercise for the reader (or maybe a future blog post):

 * The `gohttp` Python dependency comes pre-published to PyPI for your convenience, but you'll need build and distribute the dependency yourself if you want to tweak it further.
 * Play whack-a-mole with memory leaks.
 The current prototype is not safe or battle-tested by any means.
 Any time a C variable gets declared, we'll need to free it.